gkotian/gkotian.github.io/travels/_posts/2010-04-10-my-first-day-in-south-america.md

 title: My first day in South America
 categories:
 - Ecuador
-excerpt: When I woke up in the morning, I was eager to step out of the airport terminal to breathe some fresh South American air for the first time.
-But before that I needed to figure out where to go.
 ---

 When I woke up in the morning, I was eager to step out of the airport terminal